-France calls US withdrawal from tech tax talks “provocation”
+European countries slam US withdrawal from tech tax talks

-PARIS (AP) — France’s finance minister has called the withdrawal of the Trump administration from negotiations on a major digital services tax a “provocation.”
+PARIS (AP) — European countries are slamming the Trump administration’s withdrawal from negotiations on a major digital services tax.

-Bruno Le Maire made the comment Thursday on France Inter, saying France will still implement the tax regardless of the U.S. change of heart.
+French Finance Minister Bruno Le Maire, speaking on France Inter, called it a “provocation” and said France will still implement the tax regardless of the U.S. change of heart.

 Le Maire was referring to a letter, first reported by the Financial Times, in which U.S. Treasury Secretary Steven Mnuchin told the finance ministers of France, Spain, Italy and the United Kingdom that he was suspending talks on the tax.

 “This letter is a provocation.
-It is a provocation against all the partners at the OECD (the Organization for Economic Co-operation and Development) when we were centimeters away from a deal on the taxation of digital giants,” he said.
+It is a provocation against all the partners at the OECD (the Organization for Economic Co-operation and Development) when we were centimeters away from a deal on the taxation of digital giants,” Le Maire said.

 The countries have been discussing an international agreement on the way global taxes work.
 The tech tax is meant to prevent tax avoidance measures by multinationals, but the U.S. has said it unfairly singles out companies like Amazon and Google.